jacobwojoski/dice-stats/README.md

 # Dice Stats
 A foundry vtt module to view dice stats (Number of each roll in a Chart!
 See Below)
 Currently stats are stored by parsing chat.
 If the user joins the game late after rolls were made
 they will only get data from that point on unless **Auto DB** Setting is enabled.
-Original Idea was from [Catan Online](https://colonist.io/)
-end-of-game dice stats screen and wanted something similar to let players look at during or the end of a session.
+Original Idea was from [Catan Online](https://colonist.io/) end-of-game dice stats screen and wanted something similar to let players look at during or the end of a session.

 Used Google Charts as a charting library.
-(MIT License) Used [Roll Tracker Module](https://foundryvtt.com/packages/roll-tracker) as a starting point but (MIT License)
+(MIT License) Used [Roll Tracker Module](https://foundryvtt.com/packages/roll-tracker)(MIT License) as a starting point but
 Wanted the ability to track multiple dice types.
 This Basically lead to a full rewrite as I wanted a more OOP appreach for data storage.

 ## MISC Design Settings